-If you are from Britain, don’t be offended if you get called Pom.
+3. If you are from Britain, don’t be offended if you get called Pom

 - I emigrated with my family to New Zealand from Britain ten years ago, and I’ll admit when I first heard this term I was slightly taken aback.
 But rest assured, it’s not meant as an insult.
+The kiwis have lots of affectionate slang words that they use.
 New Zealander’s are known as kiwi’s, Brits are known as poms.
 Simple.
-I’ve been called worse.

 - You will not be given a second glance if you walk anywhere in New Zealand in bare feet.
 Don’t ask me how they do it.
 Ten years on and I’m still unable to walk on gravel without crying.